heeropang/VirtualPullDown/README.md

 Applying the prophage range found via Phaster
 ![Applying the range](./preprocessing/figures/automatic_input.png)

-2) Predictions: virtual pulldown
-# Sbatch scripts for structure predictions
+## Sbatch scripts for structure predictions
 sbatch scripts for generating MSA and predicted files using localcolabfold
 <!-- What is this for? -->
 This is for submitting preprocessed sequence files in batch on slurm to generate multiple sequence alignments (MSA) and structure predictions using ['ColabFold'](https://github.com/sokrypton/ColabFold).